 If you are seeking a quieter life, consider the surrounding countryside.

 You will find cleaner air and small expat communities, as foreigners generally prefer the countryside or the coast.

 If you drive northeast of Cagliari into the Sette Fratelli mountains (a national park), you will find lovely villages dotted along the first 30km.

 Out of all Italian cities, Rome, of course, stands out for its historic role.

-It’s busy, overwhelmed with tourists, suffers from horrific traffic jams and lacks efficient public transport.
-The cost of living, especially rent and property, are terrifyingly high.
+It’s busy, overwhelmed with tourists, suffers from horrific traffic jams, and lacks efficient public transport.
+The cost of living, especially rent, and property, is terrifyingly high.

 Yet, it feels impossible to omit Rome from our list.

 Rome is magnetic.
 It offers an exceptional atmosphere – full of historic references, arts, and beautiful buildings.
 But it’s far from just an open-air museum.

 Geographically, Rome is in the center of Italy, and although defining Rome as either north or south causes a lot of arguments among Italians, it’s neither.